 But will his smile light up your life in a way you never dreamed possible?

 Will he be worth all of the hardships and struggles he will bring?

 Yes.
 With tears streaming down my face… YES!!

-I can tell you sweet friend, that the journey will be longer than you can imagine and at times you may question God’s judgment in choosing you to be this precious child’s mother, but even at the end of the hardest days, you will be able to look into his eyes and know that he is safe, he is alive, and he is adored.
-Yes, by you, but a million times more-so by His Heavenly Father and that truth will bring you to your knees in worship.
+I can tell you, sweet friend, that the journey will be longer than you can imagine, and at times you may question God’s judgment in choosing you to be this precious child’s mother, but even at the end of the hardest days, you will be able to look into his eyes and know that he is safe, he is alive, and he is adored.
+Yes, by you, but a million times more so by His Heavenly Father and that truth will bring you to your knees in worship.

 Ryan and I think often about the likelihood that our Ivan would not be alive today if we had not adopted him.
-The only way he would of survived life in an adult mental institution would have been if someone like Kim and Jed were there to help care for him.
+The only way he would have survived life in an adult mental institution would have been if someone like Kim and Jed were there to help care for him.
 Kim and Jed can only do so much though, I believe they would be the first to tell you that Isaiah desperately needs a FAMILY.

 Will you join me in fighting for this joyful soul?